 It is all too easy to assume that the word impartiality must denote a positive, unitary concept – presumably a concept closely linked with, if not identical to, morality.
 This, however, is simply not the case.
 Rather, there are various sorts of behavior that may be described as ‘impartial,’ and some of these obviously have little or nothing to do with morality.
 A person who chooses an accountant on the basis of her friends’ recommendations may be entirely impartial between the various candidates (members of the pool of local accountants) with respect to their gender, their age, or where they went to school.
 Yet if her choice is motivated solely by rational self-interested considerations then it is clear that the impartiality she manifests is in no way a form of moral impartiality.
 To take a more extreme case, consider an insane serial killer who chooses his victims on the basis of their resemblance to that some celebrity.
 The killer may be impartial with respect to his victims’ occupations, religious beliefs, and so forth, but it would be absurd to regard this as a form of moral impartiality.

 It is also worth noting that some types of impartiality may in themselves be immoral or morally questionable.
 Suppose that I decide to pass along a treasured family heirloom to one of my two sons, Bill and Phil.
 Flipping a coin would constitute one type of impartial procedure for choosing between the two.
 But suppose that I have already promised the heirloom to Phil on several occasions.
 In this case it would be quite wrong to allow a coin toss to determine whether he gets it.
-Deciding by means of a coin toss would be an impartial procedure, but it would be the wrong sort of impartiality here, for it would ignore the moral obligation created by my previous promises.
+Deciding by means of a coin toss would be an impartial procedure, but many would claim that it would be the wrong sort of impartiality here, for it ignores the moral obligation created by my previous promises.

 The word ‘impartiality’, then, picks out a broad concept that need not have anything to do with morality.
 In this broad sense, impartiality is probably best characterized in a negative rather than positive manner: an impartial choice is simply one in which a certain sort of consideration (i.e. some property of the individuals being chosen between) has no influence.
-An analysis along these lines has been proposed by Bernard Gert, who holds that “A is impartial in respect R with regard to group G if and only if A’s actions in respect R are not influenced at all by which member(s) of G benefit or are harmed by these actions” (Gert 1995, p.104).
+An analysis along these lines has been proposed by Bernard Gert, who holds that “A is impartial in respect R with regard to group G if and only if A’s actions in respect R are not influenced at all by which member(s) of G benefit or are harmed by these actions” (Gert 1995, 104).
 Thus, for Gert, impartiality is a property of a set of decisions made by a particular agent, directed toward a particular group.